yochaigal/cairn/wip/2e/setting-seeds.md

 A region's terrain and natural features are an essential part of any map, affecting the local history, resources, settlements, culture, and more.

 To determine the terrain of your region:
-- Draw a curved line across the page
+- Draw a curved line across the page, from any side.
-- Draw another line that cuts it off
+- Stating from one side of the map, draw another line that intersects with the first.
-- Optionally, draw another line
+- Optionally, draw another line intersecting with the first or second lines.
 - Roll on the [Terrain](#terrain) table below for each section, noting the results in the map.

 Then answer the following questions: